 The six members of the West African Monetary Union signed a new monetary agreement with France in Dakar on December 4.

-The six members of the West African Monetary Union signed a new monetary agreement with France in Dakar on December 4.
+Background: The six members of the West African Monetary Union signed a new monetary agreement with France in Dakar on December 4.
 Under the agreement, the Central African Franc (CFA) will remain linked to the French France.

 The signatories to the agreement were the Finance Ministers of the Ivory Coast, Dahomey, Upper Volta, Niger, Senegal and Togo.
 They also signed an agreement for a transactions account with France.